SU_A_08

 [r] To Syria or Turkey or a country that respects me.

-[i] What are you going to do when you graduate from university and want to work?
+[i] What will you do when you graduate from university and want to start working?

-[r] Many people told me that I will not find a job because it is difficult to find a job as a journalist.
+[r] Many people told me that I won’t find a job because it’s difficult to find work as a journalist.
 And that my headscarf will make it even more difficult.
-The people I talked to, Belgians or Arabs, told me that it is very difficult to find a job in journalism, especially with a headscarf.
-They said, “You’re going to study something, but don’t expect to be able to find a job in it easily”.
+The people I spoke to, Belgians and Arabs, told me that it is very difficult to find a job in journalism, especially with a headscarf.
+They said, ‘You’re going to study something, but don’t expect to find a job easily.’

-[i] So what’s your plan for this problem?
+[i] So what is your plan to solve this problem?

-[r] I don’t know yet, maybe I’m not going to college, maybe I’m going to another country where I can find a job in journalism.
+[r] I don’t know yet, maybe I won’t go to university, maybe I’ll go to another country where I can find a job in journalism.

-[i] Regarding your social life, tell me about the contacts between the Belgians and the Syrians here?
+[i] Regarding your social life, tell me about the contacts between Belgians and Syrians here?

 [i] What do you do in your daily life?